solo-io/gloo/docs/content/reference/gloo_port_reference.md

 ---

-## Gloo Edge Enterprise
+## Gloo Gateway Enterprise

-Gloo Edge Enterprise adds many pods and services to provide the extra functionality included in the paid offering.
-More information on what is included in Gloo Edge Enterprise can be found on the [Gloo Edge product page](https://www.solo.io/products/gloo/).
+Gloo Gateway Enterprise adds many pods and services to provide the extra functionality included in the paid offering.
+More information on what is included in Gloo Gateway Enterprise can be found on the [Gloo Gateway product page](https://www.solo.io/products/gloo/).

 ### What's included

-At a high level, the following additional components are available in Gloo Edge Enterprise.
+At a high level, the following additional components are available in Gloo Gateway Enterprise.

 * API and UI server
 * External authentication